Rayza-Slyce/facebook-phishing-investigation/README.md

 ---

-### Observations

-Following reporting:

-- The original phishing post was removed
-- Multiple domains in the redirect chain were suspended at registrar level
-- Remaining infrastructure became partially broken or non-functional
+### What Happened After Reporting

+From the checks above, two of the domains (`bildnews33.com` and `bildnachricht.com`) have been fully taken down.

+- Both now show `clientHold` in WHOIS
+- DNS returns `NXDOMAIN`
-- The attack flow no longer functions end-to-end
+- They no longer resolve or respond to requests

-This shows how phishing infrastructure can quickly degrade once reported across multiple providers.
+This means they have effectively been removed from use.

 ---

-### Reflection

-This was a useful real-world exercise in:

-- Identifying a phishing pattern
-- Tracing a redirect chain
+`profilestalkers.com` is a bit different:

+- The domain still resolves to an IP address
-- Reporting abuse to relevant providers
+- It responds to HTTP requests
-- Observing how infrastructure changes after intervention

-While this was a relatively small case, it demonstrated how even a single report can contribute to disrupting a wider phishing campaign.
+- But redirects to HTTPS, which fails due to an SSL error

+So while the domain still exists, it is no longer functioning properly as a phishing page.

+---

+### Overall Outcome

+At this point:

+- The original Facebook post has been removed
+- The main redirect domains have been taken down
+- The final landing page is no longer working

+The full attack chain no longer works from start to finish.

+---

+### Summary

+What stood out to me here was how quickly things changed once the campaign was reported.

+The attackers were already rotating domains, but the infrastructure didn’t stay stable for long once multiple providers were involved.

+This was a good example of how even a small investigation and a few reports can have a real impact on disrupting something like this.